Hyperbolic Geometry is Not Necessary: Lightweight Euclidean-Based Models for Low-Dimensional Knowledge Graph Embeddings: Discussion

+Fig. \ref{fig:3} (b) shows the convergence of the training process for the four models under 32 dimensions.
+We can observe that RotE increases slowly in the first 40 epochs and converges later than the others.
+RotH converges faster than RotE, which is previously regarded as the contribution of hyperbolic space.
 From our experimental results, it is clear that both RotL and Rot2L show similar performance.
 RotL, which has little difference from RotE in structure, shows a much faster training speed.
-Although rote learning takes less time over one epoch, RotL can complete the training process in a much shorter time.
+Although RotE takes less time over one epoch, RotL can achieve higher performance with less training epochs.
 Comparing RotH and Rot2L, we can find that Rot2L precedes in almost every epoch.
-In the 25th epoch, Rot2L already achieves similar performance to the final performance of RotH.
+In the 25th epoch, Rot2L already achieves similar performance as the final performance of RotH.
 The results indicate that our models can replace the hyperbolic RotH model with comparable prediction accuracy and training speed.